xrazor1031/bloom-python-driver/README.rst

 bloom-python-driver
 =========

+This repo forked from https://github.com/kiip/bloom-python-driver/.
-This repo forked from https://github.com/kiip/bloom-python-driver/, which is compatiable with Python 3.
+This repo is compatiable with Python 3.

 Pybloom provides a Python client library to interface with bloomd servers.
 The library supports multiple bloomd servers,